yangyifan33/DRL-based-hydrofoil-design/README.md

 # DRL-based-hydrofoil-design

-This is the code repository of the paper: **A Deep Reinforcement Learning Based Design Method for the Hydrofoil Shape**.
+This is the code repository of the paper: **A Deep Reinforcement Learning Based Design Method for the Hydrofoil Shape** [1].
 The code used for baseline and four experiments is in here.

 We storage all basic code we used in our study: